 GA Youth of Color Coordinator Responsibilities

-Work with the other Youth of Color Coordinator at General Assembly (learn the first year, mentor the second year).
+Work with the other Youth of Color Coordinator and other youth at General Assembly (learn the first year, mentor the second year).

-Work with the rest of GA Youth staff, the Office of Youth and Young Adult Ministries, and the other Thrive@GA Coordinators to collaborate on programming that will build community among UU youth of color.
+Work with the rest of GA Youth staff, other Thrive@GA Coordinators, and youth participants at GA to collaborate on emergent programming that will build community among UU youth of color.